suha2502/econometrics-portfolio/03-beef-collusion/README.md

 **Institution:** University of Toronto, Department of Economics
 **Course:** ECO421: Special Topics in Economics - Competition Policy
 **Instructor:** Nadia Soboleva
+**Grade:** 92%

 ## Overview

-This research investigates whether long-term U.S. ground beef prices exhibit patterns consistent with allegations of price-fixing behaviour, following broadly Clark et al.’s (2024) analytical framework for hub-and-spoke cartels in the North American grocery industry.
+This research investigates whether long-term U.S. ground beef prices exhibit patterns consistent with price-fixing behaviour, broadly following Clark et al.’s (2024) analytical framework for hub-and-spoke cartels in the North American grocery industry.
 Aggregate monthly price data and industry-specific CPIs and PPIs from the Federal Reserve Economic Data and Statistics Canada are incorporated into logarithmic difference-in-differences regressions to evaluate suspected collusion periods.
-Non-implicated protein categories—dried beans, cheddar cheese, whole milk—serve as controls to isolate anti-competitive effects.
-Results reveal mixed evidence in favour of the hypothesis and suggest concurrent cartelisation within Canadian beef markets.
+Non-implicated protein categories—dried beans, cheddar cheese, whole milk—serve as control groups to isolate anti-competitive effects.
+Results reveal mixed evidence in favour of the hypothesis and suggest concurrent cartelisation across U.S. and Canadian beef markets.

 ## Motivation

-This project offered a refreshing opportunity to move beyond abstract theoretical ruminations about how markets operate by searching for irregularities within commodity markets.
-Given the tangible social consequences of rising grocery costs for consumers such as myself, integrity in market outcomes is not only economically but also morally paramount.
+This project allowed me to move beyond abstract theoretical ruminations about how markets operate by empirically searching for irregularities within commodity markets.
+Given the tangible social consequences of rising grocery costs for consumers, integrity in market outcomes is not only economically but also morally paramount.
 Specifying suitable controls was itself an exercise in creativity as virtually every major animal protein alternative—poultry, pork, fish, eggs—had been implicated in collusion, forcing a careful balance between theoretical substitutability and data availability.

 ## Replication